 So much has been written and posted in education news outlets concerning the use of technology in North Carolina over the years.

-That use of technology and the conversation surrounding it has only grown with the pandemic and the closing of physical school buildings and the use of remote learning.
+That use of technology / digital platforms and the conversation surrounding it only grew with the pandemic and the closing of physical school buildings and the use of remote learning.